fetchai/colearn/docs/tutorial_on_customisation.md

     data.test_batch_size = batch_size
     return data
 ```
+You can store and process the data in any way you like
+as long as it is provided to the learner in a `LearnerData` instance.
+For example, you may want to write your own generator that reads batches from disk so that the whole
+dataset doesn't need to be stored in memory.

 Now we can use the function we defined earlier to make a LearnerData instance for each learner.
 ```python